 Click here to read the Idaho Statesman’s latest coverage.

 The list includes the following: “If Senator Craig wants to clear his name he should quit the Senate immediately, sign a multi-million dollar contract for a tell-all book, and go on a rehabilitation speaking tour (at $25,000 a pop, minimum) to explain his side of the whole sad story.
-If he waits till he’s completed his book and the election of ’08 has played itself out, he’s vastly more likely to return to the good graces of the public – especially if he makes clear that he only resigned for the good of his party, the Senate, and the state of Idaho.”• Comedian Jerry Seinfeld reportedly said that the whole incident is one of the best things that ever happened to comedy.
+If he waits till he’s completed his book and the election of ’08 has played itself out, he’s vastly more likely to return to the good graces of the public – especially if he makes clear that he only resigned for the good of his party, the Senate, and the state of Idaho.”reportedly said

 On Tuesday, I linked to a disturbing story in the New York Times about overactive spiders covering entire groves of trees in their webs.

 This story is far worse — and much sadder.

 The Spokesman Review reports that police seized "13 dogs, two cats, four guinea pigs, one rabbit, two deer and a horse” from a couple who had stuffed (and neglected) all of the animals in their double wide trailer in Kootenai.

 The officers actually found the deer living inside the house.

 The couple faces criminal charges for animal cruelty.

 A 16-year-old girl with a skin condition also was found living in the trailer.